Zhu De: Converting to Communism

 In late 1922 Zhu went to Berlin, along with his partner He Zhihua.
 He resided in Germany until 1925, studying at one point at Göttingen University.
-Here he met Zhou Enlai and was expelled from Germany for his role in a number of student protests.
-Around this time he joined the Chinese Communist Party; Zhou Enlai was one of his sponsors (having sponsors being a condition of probationary membership, the stage before actual membership).
+Here, he met Zhou Enlai, as well as being expelled from Germany for his role in a number of student protests.
+Around this time, he joined the Chinese Communist Party; Zhou Enlai was one of his sponsors (having sponsors being a condition of probationary membership, the stage before full membership).
 In July 1925, after being expelled from Germany, he traveled to the Soviet Union to study military affairs and Marxism at the Communist University of the Toilers of the East.
-While in Moscow He Zhihua gave birth to his only daughter, Zhu Min.
+While in Moscow, He Zhihua gave birth to his only daughter, Zhu Min.
 Zhu returned to China in July 1926 to unsuccessfully persuade Sichuan warlord Yang Sen to support the Northern Expedition.

 In 1927, following the collapse of the First United Front, Kuomintang authorities ordered Zhu to lead a force against Zhou Enlai and Liu Bocheng's Nanchang uprising.
 Having helped orchestrate the uprising, Zhu and his army defected from the Kuomintang.
 The uprising failed to gather support, however, and Zhu was forced to flee Nanchang with his army.
 Under the false name of Wang Kai, Zhu managed to find shelter for his remaining forces by joining warlord Fan Shisheng.